-2.1.1.
+- 2.1.1.
 Research, non-routine maintenance, other fish related activities, and construction activities will not be conducted within 100' of any fishway entrance or exit, within 50' of any other part of the adult fishway, or directly in, above, or adjacent to any fishway, unless concurred with by regional fish managers through ESA and other fish passage forums.
 Currently approved special operations are described in Appendix A. Alternate actions will be considered by district and project biologists in conjunction with the fish managers on a case by case basis.
 Emergency situations should be dealt with immediately by the project in coordination with the project or district biologist.
 If unavailable, the biologists will be informed of steps taken to correct the situation immediately following the incident.
-All activities within boat restricted zone (BRZ) will be coordinated in advance with the project.
+All activities within boat restricted zone (BRZ) will be coordinated in advance with the project. - 2.2.

-2.2.
 Spill Management.
 Spill patterns formulated with spillway deflectors in place are provided in Table JDA-9.
 These will be used for both adult and juvenile patterns.

-2.3.
+Minimum spill of 25% is to provide adequate tailrace egress for juvenile salmonids.
+(NOTE: Spill operations have not been finalized for 2001 due to low flow predictions.
+FPOM coordination will be required to finalize spill operations, and an addendum to the FPP will be sent out detailing the final operation.) - 2.3.
 Dissolved Gas Management and Control.
 Spill management requests will be based upon total dissolved gas (TDG) monitoring data and the observed condition of migrating juveniles and adults, along with juvenile migration monitoring data.
 Total TDG monitoring will be conducted by the Corps at the John Day Dam forebay and tailrace automated stations and reported every four hours from April 1 through September 15.
 Related data reported at the same time, includes volume and total project flow.
 The TDG monitoring system is described in detail in Appendix D. Excessive total TDG levels, which may harm fish, will be controlled to the extent possible, subject to river flow conditions.
-Control measures will include system spill allocations through the spill priority list issued by Reservoir Control Center (RCC), nighttime or daytime spill limits, and shaping of spill discharge.
+Control measures will include system spill allocations through the spill priority list issued by Reservoir Control Center (RCC), nighttime or daytime spill limits, and shaping of spill discharge. - 2.4.
+Juvenile Fish Passage Facilities. - 2.4.1.
+Operating Criteria. - 2.4.1.1.

-2.4.1.1.
 Prior to Juvenile Fish Passage Season (December 1 through March).